-Here to celebrate Mardi Gras is our favorite sandwich of all… Shrimp Po’ Boy!
+Here to celebrate Mardi Gras is my favorite sandwich of all… Shrimp Po’ Boy!

-It’s a New Orleans classic that can be found in restaurants all over the Big Easy, and now you can make this incredible sandwich right in your own kitchen…
+It’s a New Orleans classic that can be found in restaurants all over the Big Easy, and now I can make this incredible sandwich right in my own kitchen…

 There’s just something special about the Cajun and Creole cuisines of Louisiana.
 From simple Red Beans and Rice to more elaborate dishes like Grillades and Grits, all of their food is extra delicious.

-On our trip to New Orleans last year, we sampled tons of great foods, many of which have since found their way onto GypsyPlate.
+On our trip to New Orleans last year, I sampled tons of great foods, many of which have since found their way onto GypsyPlate.

-But the one thing our eyes drifted to the most on menus was the famous shrimp po’ boy.
+But the one thing my eyes drifted to the most on menus was the famous shrimp po’ boy.

 What is a Po’ Boy?